sam-myers/docs/content/quickstart/install.md

 <!--
 NOTE: To update this page with a new binary release, do the following:
-- Update `installerVersion` in the YAML front matter above.
+- Update `installer_version` in the YAML front matter above.
 - Update changelog.md with the latest fixes in the release -->